godotengine/godot-docs/classes/class_surfacetool.rst

 - void **add_bones** **(** :ref:`PoolIntArray<class_PoolIntArray>` bones **)**

 Add an array of bones for the next Vertex to use.
+Array must contain 4 integers.

 .. _class_SurfaceTool_add_color: